zerodha/nomad-cluster-setup/README.md

   - It waits for the cluster leader to get elected before bootstrapping ACL.
   - The token must be passed as the `nomad_acl_bootstrap_token` variable.

+### Terraform Module Reference

+Check out [`nomad_servers`](./modules/nomad-servers/README.mkdn) documentation for module reference.

+## Nomad Client

+The [`setup_client`](./modules/nomad-clients/scripts/setup_client.tftpl.sh) script included in this project configures Nomad client nodes in an AWS Auto Scaling group.
+The script performs the following steps:

+- Configures the Nomad agent as a client on the EC2 instances and uses the `nomad_join_tag_value` tag to auto-join the cluster.
+- Configures DNS resolution for the Nomad cluster inside `exec` driver.
+- Prepares configurations for different task drivers.

 ### Example Usage

+#### Nomad Servers

 ```hcl
 module "nomad_servers" {